huang15n/Android-Programming/android_lec3.md

 ```

-<p> a lot of times you do not want to eat up a lot fo screen sapce so you can make it dropdown list </p>
+ a lot of times you do not want to eat up a lot fo screen sapce so you can make it dropdown list

 ```xml